Hillerød Fodbold: Ground

 During the first season, the men's association football team played on a grass field behind Grundtvig High School, at the location of the current Teglværksvej.
 The spot was not ideal, and after a year they instead found a grass field located at the end of Birgitte Gøyesvej down to Pøleåen (a stream running through the district of Ullerød) — due to the location, the field was hence nicknamed skråningen (English: the slope) or grusgraven (English: the gravel pit).

-Frederiksborg Slotssogn stood behind the construction of a new sports facility at Selskov Stadium, which opened in 1958, consisting of a couple of association football fields and a small changing room on a hill.
+Frederiksborg Slotssogn stood behind the 1958 construction of a new sports facility at the Selskov Stadium (which itself was built in 1954), consisting of a couple of association football fields and a small changing room on a hill.
 The North Zealandian club moved to the stadium the same year.
 Selskov Stadium was expanded in 1977, when an old to nearby Gadevang was closed (moving the road from being an extension of Ødamsvej to becoming an extension of Selskovsvej) and three new association football fields were established close to Frydenborgvej.
 The expansion involved an area, that consisted of underground marsh lands and a water connection from Gribskov towards the lake at Frederiksborg Castle, which complicated the entire construction process.
 The increasing number of members and others, who used the stadium and its club house facilities, meant that the city council funded the construction of a new club house (opened in 1986), that was almost twice as big as the previous one.
 A self-management deal in 1989 between Hillerød G&IF and Hillerød Municipality resulted in the establishment of a new independent department on 1 January 1990 with the purpose of managing the sports facilities at Selskov Stadium, and funded by a yearly operating grant from the regional municipality.